SparkCoder/I-think-I-am-going-to-die/README.md

 If you stop and the health bar drops to zero, the bomb explodes and you die.

-Keep running to get the highest score possible
+Keep running to get the highest score possible.
 ___
 Made for **LudemDare 46**